-Fiber Standing Ganesha Statue is In His hand he holds a noose, elephant goad, mango and his broken tusk he used to write the Mahabharata epic.
-On his forehead he has a tilak comprised of three horizontal stripes which Saivites wear.
+Fiber Standing Ganesha Statue in his hand he holds a noose, elephant goad, mango and his broken tusk he used to write the Mahabharata epic.
+On his forehead, he has a tilak comprised of three horizontal stripes that Saivites wear.
 Because Ganesh is Shiva’s son he is wearing the tilak of his father.

-“In heaven Lord Ganesh will establish the predominance of gods, on earth that of people, in the nether world that of serpents and anti-gods”
+Fiber Standing Ganesha Statue is available at Glasspoll Art workshop, Kolkata, India.
+“In heaven Lord Ganesh will establish the predominance of gods, on earth that of people, in the nether world that of serpents and anti-gods”.

-gentl elephant-headed Ganesh, or Ganesha, is one of Hinduisms most popular deities.
+Gentle elephant-headed Ganesh, or Ganesha, is one of Hinduism’s most popular deities.
 He is the remover of obstacles, the deity whom worshippers first acknowledge when they visit a temple.
-Fiber Standing Ganesha Statue is also patron of letters and of learning; he is the legendary scribe who, using his broken tusk, which he often holds, wrote down parts of the Mahabharata epic.
-Ganesh is usually depicted colored red; he is pot bellie, and has four arms that may hold a pasam, and a pot of rice or sweetmeats.The sweet meats are held in a type of bowl known as a laddu.
+Fiber Standing Ganesha Statue is also a patron of letters and learning.
+Moreover, he is the legendary scribe who, using his broken tusk, which he often holds, wrote down parts of the Mahabharata epic.
+Ganesh is usually depicted as colored red.
+On the other hand, he has a potbelly and has four arms that may hold a pasam, and a pot of rice or sweetmeats.
+Additionally, the sweet meals are in a type of bowl known as a laddu.

 Statues of Ganesha are available in most Indian cities.
 His statue is there where new houses are to be built.
 Moreover, he is honored at the start of a journey or business venture, and poets traditionally invoke him at the start of a book.

 Fiber Standing Ganesha Statue.
 Glasspoll Art is making Fiber Standing Ganesha Statue in Kolkata Workshop from the year 2000.